Internet-Draft OAuth Mission Status August 2026

 The mechanisms are each discovered from their own metadata, not from a separate posture list:

-A deployment advertises mission_max_stale_seconds (Section 7), the maximum interval it tolerates for a Mission state change to take effect, so a consumer can size token lifetimes and choose propagation mechanisms to match.
+A deployment advertises mission_max_stale_seconds (Section 9), the maximum interval it tolerates for a Mission state change to take effect, so a consumer can size token lifetimes and choose propagation mechanisms to match.
+When the member is absent, no propagation bound is declared: a consumer MUST size reliance to token lifetime alone and MUST NOT assume a tighter bound.

 This section is OPTIONAL and applies only to a deployment that adopts one or more of the extensions above.
 An AS advertises the surfaces it supports through the following members of its Authorization Server metadata document [RFC8414], in addition to the issuance profile's mission_bound_authorization_supported ([I-D.draft-mcguinness-oauth-mission], Section "Authorization Server Metadata").
 Unlike the issuance profile, which advertises only that boolean, this document defines OAuth AS metadata members for the endpoints and classes it introduces, so a consumer discovers them through standard [RFC8414] discovery.